BioHaskell/octree/README.md

     import Data.Octree as O

+    import Data.Vector.V3

-    main = do let oct = fromList [(O.Coord 1 2 3, "a"),
+    main = do let oct = fromList [(Vector3 1 2 3, "a"),
-                                  (O.Coord 3 4 5, "b"),
+                                  (Vector3 3 4 5, "b"),
-                                  (O.Coord 8 8 8, "c")]
+                                  (Vector3 8 8 8, "c")]
-                  report msg elt = putStrLn (msg ++ show elt) report "Nearest     :" $ O.nearest         (Coord 2 2 3) oct
+                  report msg elt = putStrLn (msg ++ show elt) report "Nearest     :" $ O.nearest     oct     (Vector3 2 2 3)
-              report "Within range:" $ O.withinRange 5.0 (Coord 2 2 3) oct
+              report "Within range:" $ O.withinRange oct 5.0 (Vector3 2 2 3)
               return ()

-*I want to release it on Hackage as soon as I make my mind as of which of numerous 3D vector datatypes to use here.*
+*For now it uses AC-Vector package for vectors, but I may change it to use Tensor package used by OpenGL package, if there is interest.*
+*So far I still wait for package with vector operations (like dot, cross producton, vector projection and rejection) on Tensor types.*